harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/3-gov-overview.md

 :::note
 - Cost co-relation for GCP would work only if detailed billing export is setup.
 - Changes made to "Perspective Preferences" in Account Settings of Cloud Cost Management will be now applied to Asset Governance.
 In case of AWS, previously, costs were taken as "Unblended".
 Now, users can select it to be Blended, Net-Amortised, Amortised, Effective or Unblended.
 Kindly note, it might take up to 30 minutes for costs to be refreshed after changes are applied.
-- Azure Preferences set in Account Settings will now also be honored for generating custom recommendations.
+- Azure Preferences set in Account Settings will now also be honored.
 :::